-All researchers named on a project, who wish to access data within the secure environment, must complete Safe User of Research data Environments (SURE) training.
-Further details on training can be found in the Researcher Accreditation Section of the Northern Ireland Longitudinal Study website.
+All researchers named on a project, who wish to access data within the secure environment, must complete Safe Researcher training and pass the related online test.
+Further details on training can be found in the Accredited Researcher Process on the NISRA website.

 6. Obtain BPSS security clearance

 All researchers who wish to access data within the secure environment are also required to have Baseline Personnel Security Standard (BPSS) clearance.
 To be granted BPSS clearance, researchers must supply NISRA-RSU with a valid AccessNI Disclosure Certificate.
-Further information on the application process can be found in the Researcher Accreditation Section of the Northern Ireland Longitudinal Study website.
+Further information on the application process can be found in the Accredited Researcher Process on the NISRA website.